 Set of knives created for film.
 Original is 1095 steel, hand-ground, natural wood handle dried and sealed, with stainless hardware and copper butt-cap.
 Second is exact replica with exception of urethane rubber blade cast from the original steel version.
 An additional, not-pictured rig with identical handle and 1/4 of the blade was created to simulate stab wound effect with delivery system for fake blood.

 Man-of-war style jellyfish made for film, "Natalie, Queen of Scotts".
 Originally in sculpted in clay, molded in silicone rubber, and cast with translucent silicone, with nylon tentacles.
-Additionally, various set elements such as hedgehog-style beach barricades and false barbed wire created for film.
+Additionally, various set elements such as hedgehog-style beach barricades and false barbed wire created for the film.

 A set of non-functioning ballista/crossbows made for the company Wasteland Weekend.
 Created from reclaimed steel and designed to be mounted on swivel-style mounts atop towers as seen.
 Handles/cranks on both units can be manipulated for appearance.